 Autumn is always a great time to sail in Greece and Turkey, as September and October are considered the last months of summer in the eastern Mediterranean.
 The weather is mild and warm but not hot, the sea is surprisingly warm and balmier than the air, the colours of nature are earthy and subtler, while all services offered at the seaside destinations tend to be more attentive as they are less crowded.
 Don’t miss the opportunity to plan your late escape on a budget, searching the Late Season Deals.

 Sailing Conditions – The winds in Greece and Turkey

-Whether you are on a bareboat yacht charter or skippered yacht charter, sailing conditions are consistently favourable for 6 to 7 months’ period a year.
+Whether you are on a bareboat yacht charter or a skippered yacht charter holiday, sailing conditions are consistently favourable for 6 to 7 months’ period a year.

 During this period in the Ionian Sea, the winds get rough extremely rarely, yet no Meltemi winds blow here.
 The Maistro wind that blows in the Ionian is a steady reliable wind, making sailing in the Ionian Islands ideal for all kinds of sailors.
 This pleasant north-west wind rises in the afternoon and usually dies at sunset, while during early and late season the Maistro winds occur less often.

 On the East side and the Aegean Sea, including the Turkish coasts, the weather is generally thought to be dry with clear skies.
 However, during the summer season (June to September) the Meltemi winds (Etesians) occur, which are strong dry north winds that come up in clear weather, reach their peak in the afternoon and often die down at night.
 Most of the times, the Meltemi winds are good, steady sailing winds preferred by the leisure sailors in the Aegean Sea.
 However, they need attention, as sometimes they create steep waves that can be dangerous for yachts smaller than 10 meters.